 The holidays are a time for family and friends to gather and share laughs, memories – and perhaps a drink or two.
 But for people recovering from an addiction, all that alcohol often present at special events can be worrisome.
+This is especially the case when you’re not long out of an ALCOHOL TREATMENT & DRUG REHAB CENTER which helped you on the road to recovery, so it is important to not give in to the temptation of alcohol.

 “Holiday parties are when many alcoholics fall off the wagon,” says John Collopy, author of the book The Reward of Knowing (www.johncollopy.com), which relates his own struggles with addiction.
 “There just seems to be alcohol everywhere, sometimes even at the office.
 It can be very difficult, especially for people who have only recently stopped drinking.”